ELECTRICAL AND COMPUTER ENGINEERING: M.S., M.S./MBA, 4+1, CERTIFICATE, M.S. ONLINE, PH.D.

-The Department of Electrical and Computer Engineering is housed in Evans Hall and DuPont Hall.
-The department maintains excellent facilities for teaching and research, including the iSuite, which encompasses a cybersecurity range, maker space laboratory and collaboration hub; and supercomputing and distributed computing systems, and class 10 and class 1000 clean rooms equipped for epitaxial crystal growth, semiconductor device fabrication and nanofabrication.
-Additional laboratories are well-equipped for electronic, microwave and optical measurements; signal and image capture and processing; computational imaging; millimeter and terahertz imaging; antenna, electromagnetics, high performance computing, communications studies; and biomedical signal capture and investigations.
+The department maintains excellent facilities for teaching and research, including the iSuite, which encompasses a cybersecurity range, maker-space laboratory and collaboration hub; supercomputing and distributed computing systems; and clean rooms equipped for epitaxial crystal growth, semiconductor device fabrication and nanofabrication.
 Complementing these facilities are government-funded major research centers supporting the focus areas, including the Institute for Energy Conversion, Center for Composite Materials, Nanotechnology Center and the Delaware Biotechnology Institute.

 Graduate students are expected to actively participate in research, including the development of presentations and publications detailing their research contributions.